softwarepronto/Twitter.VolumeStream/Readme.md

 # Overview

 There are over 1600 lines of code.
-It is near-production quality but there should be more logging, more unit tests, etc.
+It is near-production quality but there should be more logging, more unit tests, etc. If this was production code, I would have used an Azure Function to read the Volume Stream endpoint and implemented an Azure Web App Service.

 # Configuration